siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 219 Boundary Determination and High-Speed Transport Corridors.md

 region raises its local transport speed.
 A suitably maintained tubular region of lower loading is therefore a faster transport corridor relative to more heavily loaded surroundings.
-Appendix 221 derives the corresponding lensing and guidance laws for such field-shaped transport profiles.
+Appendix 221 derives the corresponding lensing and guidance laws for such field-shaped transport profiles, and appendix 222 derives boundary superposition as one fundamental unloading mechanism.